This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - Your child is taken to the room where his procedure will be done.
 The skin on your child's chest where the tube will be inserted is cleaned and covered with sheets.
-He is placed in a position where both your child and his caregiver are comfortable.
+He is placed in a position where both your child and his healthcare provider are comfortable.
 Your child is given anesthesia medicine to numb the skin and muscles of his chest or to put your child to sleep.

-- Your child's caregiver will make a small incision in your child's chest.
+- Your child's healthcare provider will make a small incision in your child's chest.
 A tool is used to make an opening through his chest muscle.
 The chest tube will be inserted slowly until it reaches the pleural space.
-Your child's caregiver may use a chest ultrasound to guide him during the insertion.
+Your child's healthcare provider may use a chest ultrasound to guide him during the insertion.
 Once the tube is in place, it is connected to longer tubing, a suction or drainage device, and a container.
 Stitches may be sewn into your child's chest wall to hold the tube in place.
 Tape may also be used to hold the tube in place before it is covered with bandages.

 After your child's procedure: